ESG INSIGHTS FOR PRIVATE COMPANIES

 • Insufficient engagement: Directors who fail to attend at least 75% of meetings, or

 • “Overboarding”: Director overcommitment, which we define as any executive who sits on three or more public company boards (including their own), or a nonexecutive who sits on five or more public company boards.
-More recently, we’ve been considering the chair of the board and the chair of the audit committee as an additional full-time board seat when evaluating if a director is overboarded.
+We consider the chair of the board and the chair of the audit committee as an additional full-time board seat when evaluating if a director is overboarded.
+We may also take into consideration that certain director seats, such as those on Special Purpose Acquisition Companies (SPACs), may be less demanding.

 Executive compensation